 Only through consistently watching the ball coming off your opponent’s racquet when the ball is behind you in the backcourt will you learn a rhythm to move around the squash court.

-Rhythm is an integral part in any sport, facilitating all movements.
+Rhythm is an integral part of any sport, facilitating all movements.

 Make better tactical decisions